Massachusetts sues opioid maker Purdue Pharma, executives

 Healey had been part of a group of 41 state attorneys general who were working together to investigate opioid manufacturers and distributors, including Purdue, and to negotiate settlements with the companies.

-But in a May 8 letter, Healey’s office notified Purdue that while it would continue to engage in settlement talks, it believed the public deserved immediate resources to mitigate the crisis and planned to sue.
+But in a May 8 letter, Healey’s office notified Purdue that while it would continue to engage in settlement talks, it believed the public deserved “immediate and significant resources to mitigate this crisis” and planned to sue.

 In 2007, Purdue and three executives pleaded guilty to federal charges related to the misbranding of OxyContin and agreed to pay a total of $634.5 million in penalties.

-That year, Purdue also reached a $19.5 million settlement with 26 states, including Massachusetts and the District of Columbia.
+That year, Purdue also reached a $19.5 million settlement with 26 states including Massachusetts and the District of Columbia.
 But Healey’s office alleges Purdue continued deceptively marketing opioids after 2007.
+(Reporting by Nate Raymond in Boston; Editing by Steve Orlofsky)